Securitization Perspectives: Final U.S. Liquidity Coverage Ratio

 WEBINAR PRESENTATION SEPTEMBER 10, 2014

-Also, on September 10, 2014, Chapman and Cutler hosted a regulatory update program regarding the recently adopted final rules implementing Regulation AB II and the Liquidity Coverage Ratio.
+Also, on September 10, 2014, Chapman and Cutler hosted a regulatory update program regarding the recently adopted final rules implementing Regulation AB II and the LCR.
 The presentation focused on those elements of the final rules that will have the greatest impact on the securitization market.
+Watch the full program below (the LCR presentation starts at 1:20:00).